Samuel Orchart Beeton: Publishing career

 Beeton made money as the first British publisher of Uncle Tom's Cabin in 1852, securing the rights from the then-unknown Harriet Beecher Stowe.
 He was clever enough to realise that it would sell and the underlying message of the story underwrote his politics.
 In the year it was published he launched The Englishwoman's Domestic Magazine, a pioneering serial for middle-class women, the same year.
 His Boy's Own Magazine, published in the UK from 1855 to 1890, was the first and most influential boys' magazine.

 Beeton married Isabella Mary Mayson in 1856.
 She began writing for The Englishwoman's Domestic Magazine, and contributed to the growing success of the business.

 He founded Beeton's Christmas Annual paperback magazine in 1860 and in the following year he launched a weekly magazine titled "The Queen" about fashion and culture for upper-class women of society.
 The title was merged to "The Queen: The Ladies Newspaper and Court Chronicle" in 1864, although Beeton had sold his interest in 1862 to Serjeant Cox.

 In 1887 Beeton's Christmas Annual featured A Study In Scarlet, a story by Sir Arthur Conan Doyle which was also the first work of literature to feature Sherlock Holmes.

 Mrs Beeton's Book of Household Management was published in 1861.
 Beeton followed it with a series of other self-help textbooks, including Beeton's Book of Needlework, Beeton's Dictionary of Geography, Beeton's Book of Birds, Beeton's Book of Poultry and Domestic Animals, Beeton's Book of Home Pets, Beeton's Book of Anecdote, Wit and Humour, Beeton's Dictionary of Natural History, and others.
 He also produced an edition of the works of Francis Bacon.

 Later life

-After his wife Isabella died in 1865, Beeton's fortunes failed and he was obliged to sell the rights to the "Beeton" name to rival publishers and work for them for a salary.
-His last years were clouded by the tuberculosis from which he ultimately died, in 1877 aged 47.
+After his wife Isabella died in 1865, Beeton's fortunes failed and he was obliged to sell the rights to the "Beeton" name to rival publishers, such as Ward, Lock & Co. and Frederick Warne & Co., and work for them for a salary.
+His last years were clouded by the tuberculosis from which he ultimately died, in 1877 aged 46.
 He was buried in his wife's grave in West Norwood Cemetery.